-Modern superminis are better than they ever have been - and buyers know it.
+With almost every new release, we're reminded that modern superminis are just getting better and better - and buyers know it.
 Since 2004 sales of superminis have gone up 132 per cent, with UK buyers switching from larger hatchbacks like the Ford Focus down to superminis like the Ford Fiesta.

-The current crop of top superminis are all spacious and practical enough to function as a small family car.
+A great supermini has to be a jack-of-all-trades - neat and nippy enough for crowded city driving, yet practical enough to function as a small family car.
 In the boot is where most will notice a lack of space, but with folding seats and plenty of legroom for passengers it's possible for many families to get along with them just fine.

 These cars are usually available with either three or five doors, meaning you can choose between sharper looks or improved practicality depending on your situation.
 The Mazda 2, MINI and Audi A1 all have sharp looks, and the three-door versions cement their sylish image.
 On the other hand the Skoda Fabia and Dacia Sandero are spacious and great value - they will suit those who aren't worried about the way they look.